Food poisoning is not usually serious. Most people get better within a few days. You can usually treat yourself or your

 - past its "use-by" date

-Cross-contamination can happen if you prepare raw and cooked food on the same chopping board.
 Cross-contamination is where harmful bacteria are spread between food, surfaces and equipment.
+This can happen if you prepare raw and cooked food on the same chopping board.

 Foods that can be contaminated if not handled, stored or cooked properly include:

 - raw meat